panzerschrekk/GTAOPublicSolo/README.md

     6b.
 Ctrl+F5 do block GTA from the internet, wait 10sec and then press Ctrl+F6 to allow GTA from accessing the internet

 ## What the script does:
-Adds a Windows firewall rule to block the exe from accessing the internet
+Adds a temporary Windows firewall rule to block the GTA5.exe from accessing the internet